Validation Reference

 key: "value"

-# Request-level options have the same specification as the api-spec-level options.
+# options (optional): Request-level options have the same specification as the api-spec-level options at the top.
 These options apply only to this request.

 options:

-# Configure the request timeout.
+# timeout (optional, default 30s): configures the request timeout.
 The default timeout is 30 seconds (30s).
 The timeout string is a number followed by a unit suffix (ms, s, m, h, d), such as 30s or 1m.

 timeout: 30s

-# Proxy specifies a proxy server for this request.
+# proxy (optional): Specifies a proxy server for this request.

 proxy: "https://my.proxy"

-# Headers is a map of key value pairs to send with this request.
+# headers (optional): a map of key value pairs to send with this request.

 headers: